Your Guide to Fishing for Bay Area Trout

 Fishing with Lures

-While bait fishing can certainly be an effective way to catch Bay Area trout, simply waiting for the fish can sometimes get a bit boring - you might sometimes wait hours between hits.
+While bait fishing can certainly be an effective way to catch trout, simply waiting for the fish to come to you can sometimes get a bit boring - you might sometimes wait hours between hits.

 Fishing with lures provides a more active alternative.
 Instead of just letting your bait sit, with lures you attempt to imitate an escapinng minnow or baitfish by reeling in.
 A general rule of thumb is to use a stop-and-go retrieve with most trout lures - the momentary pauses somehow imitate an injured baitfish.
 You can also try erratically twitching the lure by repeatedly jerking your rod, which seems to sometimes work quite well.